antonimodev/task-management-system/docs/DECISIONS.md

 **Challenge**: Not using Django REST Framework daily meant many conventions were unfamiliar, slowing down development as I had to frequently research best practices.

 **Solution**: I dedicated extra time to read community resources, ensuring I followed DRF conventions.

+# DAY 5: Template & Static Refactor, Improved UI, and API Connection

+### ✅ Template and Static Structure Refactor
+- **URL Tag Usage**: Updated all template links in `home.html` and related templates to use Django's `{% url %}` tag for referencing internal routes, avoiding hardcoded URLs.

+- **.gitignore Update**: Added `.vscode` to `.gitignore` to prevent workspace-specific settings from being committed.
+This included settings for improved Django HTML auto-suggestions in VS Code.

+- **urls.py Improvements**: Refactored `django_backend/config/urls.py` for clarity and maintainability.
+Added `app_name` to `django_backend/apps/auth_jwt/urls.py` to enable namespaced URL referencing.

+- **Base Template Creation**: Introduced a `base.html` template as the main layout to inheritance another templates.

+- **Descriptive CSS Naming**: Renamed CSS files to be more descriptive and unique (e.g., `home.css` for `home.html`), resolving issues where Django's static file resolution would serve the wrong stylesheet if multiple files shared the same name.

+### ✅ Basic Frontend UI
+- **UI Completion**: Developed a basic frontend UI for the main pages, focusing on visual experience and usability.

+### ✅ API Connection & Code Updates
+- **View Updates**: Refactored views in the `auth_jwt` app to connect HTML forms with the API endpoints, enabling user registration and login via the frontend.

+- **Template Syntax Improvements**: Updated HTML templates to use best practices for anchor tags (`<a>`) and form submissions.

+- **Authentication State Handling**: Implemented logic to display a custom home page depending on whether the user is authenticated, providing a more dynamic user experience.

+- **Requirements Update**: Added the `requests` library to `requirements.txt` to facilitate API communication from HTML forms.

+## Key Technical Decisions

+### Static File Handling & CSS Naming
+- **Problem**: Encountered issues where extending `home.html` and adding `register.html` caused CSS conflicts—`home.css` would override styles in other templates, even with different routes.

+- **Solution**: After extensive research and troubleshooting, resolved the issue by renaming CSS files to unique, descriptive names (e.g., `home.css`, `register.css`).
+Learned that Django's static file resolution can serve the wrong file if multiple static files share the same name, regardless of their directory.

+### Template Inheritance & UI Structure
+- **Block System**: Adopted the use of a `base.html` template with content blocks, enabling code reuse and easier template inheritance.

+- **Font Integration**: Embedded the 'Roboto' font from Google Fonts for a clean and readable frontend appearance.

+### Frontend-API Integration
+- **API Connection**: Started connecting frontend forms to backend API endpoints using the `requests` library, laying the groundwork for JWT authentication.

+## Time Allocation Breakdown

+### DAY 5 (Template Refactor & API Connection) - ~9 hours
+- Template and static structure refactor: 2 hours
+- .gitignore and workspace settings: 15 minutes
+- Base template and CSS renaming: 1 hour
+- Frontend UI development: 3 hours
+- API connection and view updates: 2 hours
 - Documentation and review: ~45 minutes

+## Technical Challenges Faced

+### Static File Resolution
+- **Challenge**: Spent significant time troubleshooting why CSS from one template would override another, even with different routes and directories.

+- **Solution**: Discovered that Django's static file system can serve the wrong file if multiple static files share the same name.
+Renaming CSS files to unique names resolved the issue.

+### Template Inheritance Learning Curve
+- **Challenge**: Initially struggled with how Django's template inheritance and block system worked, especially when extending templates and managing shared content.

+- **Solution**: Through research and experimentation, learned to use a `base.html` with content blocks, making the template structure more intuitive and maintainable.

+### Frontend-Backend Integration
+- **Challenge**: Connecting HTML forms to API endpoints and handling authentication state in the UI required updating both views and templates.

+- **Solution**: Updated views to handle API requests and adjusted template logic to display different content based on authentication status.

+As a final thought for the day, I spent considerable time understanding how Django links static files through its block system.
+Once understood, it became intuitive, even though I haven’t worked deeply with Django before.
+I’m thankful for the challenge, as these kinds of obstacles always push me to improve and learn more.